m1k1o/neko/webpage/docs/getting-started/quick-start-guide.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Quick Start
+# Quick Start Guide

 Neko is easy to use and requires no technical expertise to get started.
 All you need to do is download the Docker image and you're ready to go:

-1. Deploy a server or VPS.
+1. Deploy a server or VPS with public IP address.

     **Recommended Specs:**